lenaleeca/identifyASE/README.md

 ## Installation

 To install the IdentifyASE package from GitHub, you need to use the `devtools` package.
-Make sure you have a personal access token if the repository is private.

 ### Step-by-Step Installation

+If the repo is private:

 1. **Install and load `devtools`**